-— At-Large, representing newspapers from all circulation divisions: April Grasso, managing editor, The (Lorain) Morning Journal;
+— At-Large, representing newspapers from all circulation divisions: Dave Murray, managing editor of The (Toledo) Blade, and

 — Representing newspapers with a daily circulation over 50,000: Bruce Winges, vice president and editor, Akron Beacon Journal;